Should I File a New 2019 W-4 Form?

 What Happened to the 2018 W-4 Form?

 As part of the Tax Cuts & Jobs Act, the IRS provided new withholding guidance.
 While new withholding tables released in 2018 were designed to work with existing W-4 Forms, you may find that the changes resulted in you receiving a larger paycheck, potentially reducing the amount of your tax refund when you filed your taxes for tax year 2018, or even causing you to owe a balance due.

 Given these changes, you may want to take control and submit an updated W-4 with your employer.
 That way you can adjust withholding to maximize your money with the goal of either a larger refund at tax-time or more dollars throughout the year for expenses.

 So, why should you consider updating your W-4 Form?
 The primary reason to update your W-4 for 2019 is that the Tax Cuts & Jobs Act eliminated the deduction for personal exemptions for individuals, their spouses, and their dependents, and the withholding tables reflect those changes.
 The Tax Cuts & Jobs Act also doubled the maximum child tax credit (from $1,000 to $2,000).

 The 2019 W-4 Form calculates the amount of tax required to be withheld from wages based on the number of withholding allowances claimed on Form W-4.
 The worksheets attached to the 2019 W-4 translate some of the taxpayer’s situation into withholding allowances.
 For example, it will advise you on how many allowances to claim if you qualify for the child tax credit.
 Using the worksheets can help match your withholding to the amount of tax you owe.

 The 2020 version of Form W-4 will not use the allowance system.
 If you need to submit a new form in 2020, it will look different.

-There are still several situations where filing the new 2018 W-4 tax form with your employer is advisable for this year:
+There are several situations where filing the 2019 W-4 tax form with your employer is advisable for 2019: